hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

 You may also request only a part of the resources on a node.
 For instance, to test a multi-threaded application which performs optimally using 4 cores, you may submit your job like this::

-   $ sbatch -A lp_myproject -M genius -t 2:00:00 --ntasks 4 myjobscript.slurm
+   $ sbatch -A lp_myproject -M genius -t 2:00:00 --ntasks=4 myjobscript.slurm
    # or
-   $ sbatch -A lp_myproject -M genius -t 2:00:00 --ntasks 1 --cpus-per-task 4 myjobscript.slurm
+   $ sbatch -A lp_myproject -M genius -t 2:00:00 --ntasks=1 --cpus-per-task 4 myjobscript.slurm

 .. note::